I am so excited to share the tutorial for this DIY outdoor bench!

-This is an unusual DIY furniture project because you’ll actually have to come back next year to see the real “after”.
-I’ve joked about being the slooooowest amateur decorator and DIYer out there, but this project should fully and officially solidify that title for me.
+But this is a bit of an unusual DIY furniture project from Hubby and I, because you’ll actually have to come back next year to see the real “after”.
+I’ve joked about being the slooooowest DIYer out there, but this project should fully and officially solidify that title for me.

 Remember how I shared my tentative plans for the lakehouse exterior?
 Next spring we plan to replace our mismatched pine and vinyl siding with DIY cedar wood siding, which we hope will grey beautifully for that perfect, coastal vibe.
 After spotting a copper-painted metal roof in town, I’m kind of envisioning that paired with the driftwood-grey wood siding but it’s such a huge, scary, expensive decision!
 I’m so nervous about DIYing our own siding – that feels major – and buying a new metal roof is such a huge expense.
 The wood we can always paint, so I’m slightly less nervous about that decision (although doing our own siding still feels intimidating!), but the copper roof we’d be stuck with forever.
 I need something to help me make up my mind – a visual aid.

-We needed a new front step anyway and a bench will be such a practical piece.
-We’re still working on that front step, but here’s how we made this modern welded bench!
+We needed a new front step anyway and a new, DIY outdoor bench will be such a practical piece.
+Here’s how we made this modern 2×4 bench with welded H legs!

 Note: if you’re not into welding, you can also just buy similar H-legs (or these super chunky X-base legs) and add your own DIY top!
 These welded legs, at only $80 or so, are the least expensive ones I’ve seen.
 I also linked some similar benches you can straight up buy, at the bottom of this post.